oznogon/gattaibushido-public/rules/05_coach.md

 | Orange       | 6  | Senior    | 2  | TBD                                                 |
 | Red          | 7  | Senior    | 3  | World-shaking threat, greatest non-BGM enemy robos. |

+Note that the colors here are the reverse of those the Pilots use, and this is intentional.
+In every one of the game's seven-point color scales, Red is the *worst* for the Pilots, and Violet is the *best*.
+Thus a Violet Threat is small beans for them, while a Red Threat is earth-shattering doom.
+During play, Coach should try and refer to Threats by their colors instead of their numbers.
+This keeps the narrative and themes in play.
+Thus a "Code Red!"
+Threat (TR7) is the worst they could face.

 ### Step 3: Set Defeat Conditions

-Each Threat *must* have at least one scripted narrative defeat condition.
+Each Threat *must* have at least one scripted narrative **Defeat Condition (DC)**.
 This can be something as simple as "Pull the 'Destroy Bob' level in room 414B of the secret complex" or as complex as solving a complicated puzzle involving a prophecy, a sunken temple, seven British grandmothers, and the letter Q. No matter how complex or simple, however, there must be at least one such condition for defeat.
 Something like "Shoot it until it dies" is always a useful classic stand-by, but we encourage having some solid unexpected round-about ways for the Pilots to defeat things with a bit of applied creativity and narrative exploration.
+Regardless of it's nature, a Threat cannot be ultimately removed from the Scenario until one of its DCs is attained.

-At TRs 4 and 7, the minimum number of required defeat conditions increases.
-See the table above.
+At TRs 1 through 3, a Threat only requires one pre-determined DC.
+At TRs 4 and 7, the minimum number of required defeat conditions increases by +1.
 You can choose to set a Threat *more* Defeat Conditions than required.
 Each one you set over the minimum allows you to give it one more Power than its TR would otherwise allow.

 Defeat Conditions should be discoverable by the Pilots through a mix of action, investigation, and open play.
 Intel on these conditions can be made available as they uncover clues about the identity and powers of their enemies.